radicAless/ProjectEureka/README.md

-This is the Django project "Eureka" done with the help of Nicolò Civiero (reach to him at linkedin.com/in/nicolo-civiero).
+This is the Django project "Eureka" done with the help of Nicolò Civiero (reach him at https://www.linkedin.com/in/nicolo-civiero/).

 Eureka is a webapp application with the purpose of keep your brain healthy by providing various puzzles on different levels of difficulty.